Our Summer Camps Staff

 Dale Yocum, BS computer science, UC Santa Barbara; Catlin Gabel engineering program director.
 Dale leads all of Catlin Gabel's Lego robotics and high school robotics efforts as well as InvenTeams.
 He has won the Technology Educator of the Year award as well as the Volunteer of the Year and Coach of the year awards in FIRST robotics.
 One of his FIRST Lego League teams even won the Champion's award at State and went to the World Championships in St. Louis.
 He is also the author of the multimedia STEMCentric tutorials on NXT and EV3's.
 Dale has been leading robotics efforts at Catlin Gabel since their inception.
 Previously he was founder and CEO of several high tech startups.

 The Summer Camps Team

 Nicholas Bellos (director of Catlin Gabel Summer Camps), BA history, Carleton College; Catlin Gabel Upper School history teacher and Summer Camps director.
-A Catlin Gabel alum, Nicholas worked two years as a management consultant before returning to Portland to teach Upper School history and join the Summer Camps team.
+A Catlin Gabel alumnus, Nicholas worked two years as a management consultant before returning to Portland to teach Upper School history and join the Summer Camps team.